Gioachino Rossini (1792 –1868)

 III Allegro vivo

-Although written for cello and bass, the transcription for saxophones – alto and baritone – loses none of the brilliance and virtuosity of the original.
+Although written for cello and bass, this transcription of Duetto for saxophones – alto and bari – loses none of the brilliance and virtuosity of the original.
 It is truly a duet in that each part is equally important.
 There is an easy give and take of melody and accompaniment and each voice is given more than its share of soloistic moments.

 - The range for each saxophone part is shown below.